AhnafNabil/Ansible-Labs/Ansible-Mysql-Github-Actions/README.md

    - An Ubuntu-based EC2 instance running on AWS.
    - Security group allowing inbound SSH traffic from your IP address.

-2. **Local Machine:**
-   - Ansible installed on your local machine.
-   - SSH access to the EC2 instance using a key pair.
-   - Python and necessary libraries installed.

-3. **GitHub Repository:**
+2. **GitHub Repository:**
    - A GitHub repository to store your Ansible playbook and workflow files.
-   - GitHub Secrets configured to store your SSH private key.
+   - GitHub Secrets configured to store your SSH public key and public IP address.

 ## Steps